JaagupAverin/gale-manifest/README.md

 # Gale

-A Zephyr demo that shows how to set up a multi-application project with a common interface.
+A Zephyr demo that shows how to set up a multi-application project with a shared interface.
 Liberally uses the many kernel features and other utilities provided by Zephyr (some simple things are occasionally over-engineered for the sake of demonstration).

 ## Repositories